-- I. Procedures of the Provost - 1.
-The Provost will substantively review all tenure track promotion and/or tenure portfolios and additional portfolios in which any of the four college level review outcomes is negative. - 2.
-The Provost will enter his/her recommendation into the candidate's portfolio. - 3.
+I. Procedures of the Provost

+1. The Provost will substantively review all tenure track promotion and/or tenure portfolios

+- 2. The Provost will enter his/her recommendation into the candidate's portfolio. - 3.
 In non-tenure track cases or tenure track, year 3 reappointment cases, the President will not conduct a review.
-The Provost in consultation with the dean will determine action at the college level.
+The Provost in consultation with the dean will determine action at the college level. - 4.
+All tenure-track portfolios seeking tenure and/or promotion will be forwarded to the President for a substantive review.

-- 4. All tenure-track portfolios seeking tenure and/or promotion will be forwarded to the President for a substantive review. - J. Procedures of the President - 1.
-The President will substantively review all tenure track promotion and/or tenure decisions. - 2.
+J. Procedures of the President

+- 1. The President will substantively review all tenure track promotion and/or tenure decisions. - 2.
 The President, informed by the complete portfolio, will write a decision that will be entered into the portfolio with a copy sent to the candidate, chair/director, dean, and Provost according to the timeline in Attachment 2. - 3.
 If the decision is negative, the dean will issue a terminal contract to the candidate.
 If the decision is positive, the President will forward that decision, but not the complete portfolio, to the Board of Trustees for final approval.
 After the Board of Trustees approves the President's decision, each candidate for promotion and tenure will receive a letter from the President notifying him/her of the Board's action.